 3. Learn how to eat healthy while being cheap

-Being a starving artist doesn’t mean you have to literally starve.
+Being a starving artist doesn’t mean you have to starve.
 After all, how can you create your art if you don’t have the energy?
 That said, learn how to eat healthy on a smaller food budget.
-Fill up on healthy yet inexpensive foods like potatoes, rice, eggs, canned tuna, as well as fruits and vegetables.
+Fill up on healthy yet inexpensive foods like potatoes, rice, eggs, canned tuna, and fruits and vegetables.
 Prioritize food that is both filling and nutritious—and you’ll be able to stretch out your food budget while staying healthy.

 4. Freeze your credit cards

-Having a credit card can be useful in certain circumstances, but if you don’t have the discipline to only use it for expenses that are absolutely necessary, then you are better off without them.
+Having a credit card can be helpful in certain circumstances.
+Still, if you don’t have the discipline to use it for necessary expenses, you are better off without them.
 When you have an unstable income, you don’t need debt that you are not sure you can pay off the following month.
 Hence, freeze your credit cards until you are in a better financial position to incur debt.

 5. Get a part-time job

 For some people, living without at least one stable source of income is downright impossible.
-If you belong in the same boat, it is highly advisable that you get at least one part-time job to supplement your expenses.
-Working a few hours out of the day or a few days out of the week won’t take much time from your art, and can focus better knowing that you have money to pay rent next month.
+If you belong in the same boat, you should get at least one part-time job to supplement your expenses.
+Working a few hours out of the day or a few days out of the week won’t take much time from your art, and you can focus better knowing that you have money to pay rent next month.

 6. Consider living with your parents

 Many people think that going back to your parents’ house is a proverbial white flag, but when you think about it, you can save so much money if you live rent-free (unless your parents will charge you rent, of course).
-If this is an option for you, take it into consideration while you ramp up your career as an artist.
+If this is an option for you, consider it while ramping up your career as an artist.

 7. Put your plans for the family on hold